 Once the annual incurred cost report is submitted, any over-billing or under-billing of indirect expenses must be proactively remedied on a grant by grant basis.

-2. OMB A-133 audit.
-If an awardee has annual revenue from grants that exceeds $500,000 ($750,000 for fiscal years beginning on or after January 1, 2015) then it is also subject to an annual OMB A-133 audit.
+2. Uniform Guidance Audit.
+If an awardee has annual revenue from grants that exceeds $750,000 then it is also subject to an annual Uniform Guidance Audit (fka an OMB A-133 audit).
 The awardee is required to hire and pay for a CPA firm professionally qualified to conduct this type of audit, which encompasses both financial and compliance components.
 The audit report must be submitted to the National External Audit Review Center within nine months of the Company’s fiscal year end.
 The auditor’s report is reviewed by the Inspector General’s Office (IG) for quality control purposes and the CPA firm’s work papers may be audited by the IG.

-The annual negotiation of your incurred cost submission will not occur until DFAS is provided a copy of your final OMB A-133 report.
+The annual negotiation of your incurred cost submission will not occur until DFAS is provided a copy of your final Uniform Guidance Audit report.

 3. Form SF-425, Federal Financial Report (FFR) Filed on a quarterly basis, this report reconciles the funds drawn from the Payment Management System (PMS) to the actual spending from the Company’s accounting system.
 The form sign-off includes a certification (on line 13) that “any false, fictitious, or fraudulent information may subject me to criminal, civil, or administrative penalties”.